Home Maps Resources Calendar About

 Funding for those groups comes from people like you who decide that rather than just passively enjoying these remaining gems of history through reading about and visiting them, it’s time to take personal action to help save them for future generations by contacting the American Lighthouse Foundation, the New England Lighthouse Lovers, or another organization of your choice.

 Early in the morning of June 27, 2022, a family of four staying in the keeper’s dwelling at Prospet Harbor was awakened by smoke detectors and promptly called 9-1-1.
 Multiple fire departments responded to the call and prevented the fire from spreading to the adjacent wooden lighthouse.
-Gouldsboro Fire Chief Todd Daley said that between fire and water damage the dwelling would be a complete loss.
+Gouldsboro Fire Chief Todd Daley said that between fire and water damage the dwelling would be a complete loss, but remarkably restoration work on the dwelling started later that year.

 Head Keepers: Nathaniel Noyes (1849), Samuel H. Sargent (1849 – 1850), Pillsbury Stevens (1850 – 1853), Samuel H. Sargent (1853 – 1858), Gibeon E. Harman (1858 – 1859), John Royal (1870 – 1872), Horatio Allen (1872 – 1885), Ambrose H. Wasgatt (1885 – 1918), William C. Gott (1918 – 1930), Albion T. Faulkingham (1930 – 1934).